When working with databases, the Etlworks Integrator provides 3 options for managing transactions:

-When creating a database connection, users can specify the auto-commit option.
-The auto-commit is disabled by default, therefore the system controls when to commit (or rollback) the transaction.
+Auto Commit is disabled by default, therefore the system controls when to commit (or roll back) the transaction.

-If auto-commit is disabled
+If Auto Commit is disabled

-- The system will coordinate the commit across all opened database connections with auto-commit disabled if the flow was executed successfully.
-If the flow is a part of the nested flow the coordinated commit will be executed when the main nested flow is finished.
+Auto Commitdisabled if the Flow was executed successfully.
+If the Flow is a part of the nested Flow the coordinated commit will be executed when the main nested Flow is finished.

-- The system will coordinate the rollback across all opened database connections with auto-commit disabled if the flow was executed with an error.
+- The system will coordinate the rollback across all opened database Connections with

-- If the flow was executed with an error but was configured to ignore all or specific exceptions, the system will commit the transaction.
+- If the Flow was executed with an error but was configured to ignore all or specific exceptions, the system will commit the transaction.
 Read how to override this behavior.

-If auto-commit is enabled
+If Auto Commit is enabled

 Enable automatic commit on each DML statement by enabling the

 ; separated SQL statements, the commit will be issued after the last statement.

 Rollback On Exception